Kernel-Based Smoothness Analysis of Residual Networks: Comparing the Smoothness of ResNet and MLP NTKs

+Comparing \eqref{Eq_resent_jacobian2_} and \eqref{Eq_mlp_jacobian2_}, we can compute the value of $\alpha$ for which $B_{\mathrm{ResNet}} \leq B_{\mathrm{MLP}}$. \tomtb{ We assume that the value of the constants $\sigma_v,\sigma_w$ and $C_\phi$ is 1, as common in practice.
+Specifically, $C_\phi$ bounds the expansiveness of the activation function $\phi(\cdot)$ and its derivative (see Lemma~\ref{thm:local_lip}), and equals 1 for the widely used ReLU activation.
+The hyperparameters $\sigma_v$ and $\sigma_w$ scale the weight matrices, and setting $\sigma_v=\sigma_w=1$ coincides for square matrices with the popular Xavier’s Gaussian initialization (where the standard deviation of the entries is $1/\sqrt{n}$, as appears in our models).} Thus, we get

 We can see that a moderate value of $\alpha$, such as 0.1, implies $B_{\mathrm{ResNet}} \leq B_{\mathrm{MLP}}$ for any $L \geq 3$.
-Interestingly, this is the fine-tuned value that has been used in the empirical classification paper by \citet{zhang2019towards}. \tomt{ Finally, note that for $\alpha \xrightarrow{} 0$ the residual blocks cannot be trained.
+Interestingly, this is the fine-tuned value that has been used in the empirical classification paper by \citet{zhang2019towards}.
+Note that for $\alpha \xrightarrow{} 0$ the residual blocks cannot be trained.
 Thus, using too small $\alpha$ is not recommended in practice.
-Even in the NTK regime we have observed no advantage in extremely low $\alpha$. }
+Even in the NTK regime we have observed no advantage in extremely low $\alpha$. \tomtb{ Finally, \eqref{Eq_jacobian_comp} hints that if $\alpha$ is small (e.g., smaller than 0.1) then increasing the number of nonlinear layers $L$ will increase the smoothness advantage of the ResNet NTK.
+This behavior is also demonstrated empirically in the sequel. }